1st order crossovers for time and phase coherence

 Alternatively if you have access to speaker design software and input the relevant data of the drive units, enclosure and crossover circuit you plan to use the software will produce graphs and plots that show your 'theoretical' speakers frequency response, power response, transfer function, phase and impedance, etc. This pictorial information is fascinating and beguiling but moves your focus into trying to achieve the best 'measured' loudspeaker and not necessarily the best 'acoustic' loudspeaker.
 The whole design process simply becomes dominated in satisfying the goal of 'amplitude', the flat frequency response, and that's when your design software will lead you away from 1st order, and your music is about to have time coherence and phase coherence removed, and no electronic wizardry can compensate for it.

-36 years of extensive listening to a very wide variety of audio systems and rooms has given us the confidence to design and voice speakers, by ear, to satisfy the most relevant test, the listeners pleasure.
+Decades of extensive listening to a very wide variety of audio systems and rooms has given us the confidence to design and voice speakers, by ear, to satisfy the most relevant test, the listeners pleasure.

 The 3 Square Audio levelling system